-Ritual Health Specialty Tea Selections
+Ritual Health Specialty Tea

 Sharing tea is an ancient practice common to every culture throughout human history.
-Every region and tradition has its own local herbs to enjoy throughout the seasons.
-Throughout history, tea is associated with health, enjoyment, creativity, ceremony, and community.
+Every region has its own traditions with local herbs to enjoy.
+Throughout history, tea has been associated with health, enjoyment, creativity, ceremony, and community.

 Now, we are bringing our favorite teas to you at Ritual Health Acupuncture Clinic!
 We invite you celebrating the culinary and therapeutic benefits of tea and make it one of your rituals for health!

 Puerh (pu’er) is an aged and fermented tea, grown and crafted in the mountainous region of Southwestern China.
 It is famous for its rich taste and earthy, complex flavors.
 The aging and fermentation process creates a unique flavor and mouthfeel in each batch of tea.
 This is why puerh tea is often collected and saved, similar to fine wine.
 In our family, we have special teas we have saved for over fifteen years.
 In fact, we save teas from each of our children’s birth years, to share with them in the future.